Primary energy consumption of new residential buildings

 European leaders committed themselves to reducing primary energy consumption by 20 % compared to projections for 2020.
 Energy efficiency is the most cost-effective way of reducing energy consumption while maintaining an equivalent level of economic activity.
 Improving energy efficiency also addresses the key energy challenges of climate change, energy security and competitiveness.

-The Directive 2012/27/eu on energy efficiency establishes a common framework of measures for the promotion of energy efficiency within the European Union in order to achieve the headline target of a 20 % reduction in primary energy consumption.
+Directive 2012/27/EU on energy efficiency establishes a common framework of measures for the promotion of energy efficiency within the European Union in order to achieve the headline target of a 20 % reduction in primary energy consumption.
 Member States are requested to set indicative targets.
 It is up to the Member states whether they base their targets on primary energy consumption, final energy consumption, primary or final energy savings or energy intensity.
 However, this indicator does not monitor progress at EU level on the energy efficiency target (different methodologies may be applied for this purpose particularly if the emphasis is on energy savings) but it does provide an indication of progress to date in achieving energy efficiency (in this context energy efficiency means mainly improvements in technological performance).

 Related policy documents